lixy255/Xiangyu_LI/_pages/research.md

 I am in the CUHK syntax group, supervised by Professor Victor Junnan Pan.
 My recent output is under the frame of Minimalist Program, with additional focus on Chinese syntax.

+In addition to theoretical linguistics, my experimental research experience includes designing and executing eye-tracking studies.
+I have also worked with EEG and fNIRS data collection, though my analysis experience is specifically focused on eye-tracking data.

 # Publications:
 - Li, Xiangyu & Victor Junnan Pan.
 To appear.
 Labeling Nominal Phrases in Mandarin Chinese.